PeterIttner/go-wallpaper/readme.md

 - Set a random wallpaper from a directory
 - Set the bing image of the day wallpaper
 - Enhance any wallpaper with the watch word of today
+- Downloads current watchwords of the year if not present
+- Scales image to fixed width and keeps aspect ratio
-- Can be configured via config file
+- Position, fontsize, urls, etc. can be configured via config file
+- Config file will be generated, if not present

 ## Example config files: